jakewvincent/mkdnflow.nvim/README.md

 * 04/24/22: User can shut up messages by specifying 'true' in their config under the 'silent' key
 * 04/24/22: Added Windows compatibility!
 * 04/23/22: Major reorganization of followPath() function which ships off some of its old functionality to the new links module and much of it to smaller, path-type-specific functions in the new paths module
-* 04/22/22: Added ability to identify the notebook/wiki's root directory by specifying a "tell" in the config (a file that can be used to identify the root)
+* 04/22/22: Added ability to identify the notebook's root directory by specifying a "tell" in the config (a file that can be used to identify the root)
 * 04/20/22: Added ability to replace a link with just its name (effectively undoing the link) -- mapped to `<M-CR>` by default (Alt-Enter)
 * 04/20/22: Fix for [issue #22](https://github.com/jakewvincent/mkdnflow.nvim/issues/22)
 * 04/19/22: Toggle to-do list item's completion status